pervezalam777/notes/datastructure/README.md

-# `Data Structure`
+# **`Data Structure`**
 `A data structure is a way of organizing data so that it can be used effectively.`

 ## **`Abstract data type`**
 An abstract data type (ADT) is an abstraction of a data structure which provide only the interface to which a data structure must adhere to.

-The interface dow not give any specific details about how something should be implemented or in what programming language.
+The interface do not give any specific details about how something should be implemented or in what programming language.

 | Abstraction (ADT) | Implementation (DS)                                                       |
 | ------------------| ------------------------------------------------------------------------- |